xwmx/bindle/README.md

-The `bindle` command assumes that any items at the root level of this directory are 1) dotfiles (files and directories with a `.` prefix like `.bashrc` or `.vim`) and 2) normally exist at your `$HOME` path, aka `~/`, which is the root level of your user account's home directory.
+The `bindle` command assumes that any items at the root level of this directory are 1) dotfiles (files and directories with a `.` prefix like `.bashrc` or `.vim`) and 2) normally exist at your `$HOME` path, aka `~/`, which is the top level of your user account's home directory.

+To list existing dotfiles in `$HOME`, use `bindle list`

+    bindle list

 To track items from `$HOME`, use `bindle track`: